Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Results and Discussion

-While the 180 and 90 energy paths have many similarities, the 90 profile deviates more from a cosine type of curve and the energy barrier is more sharply peaked.
-In the low anisotropy systems, which include the experimentally investigated monolayers SnSe and SnS, we thus observe a very small curvature around the domain wall energy minimum.
-This implies that a DW sliding mode of very low frequency, typically in the GHz range, should be possible to excite by an external applied AC field, as has been reported for YMnO$_3$ \cite{Wu2017}.
+While the 180$^\circ$ and 90$^\circ$ DW migration paths are qualitatively similar, the 90$^\circ$ NEB profiles are more sharply peaked.
+In the low anisotropy systems, which include the experimentally investigated monolayers SnSe and SnS, we thus observe a rather small curvature in the energy at the minimum.
+This implies that it should be possible to excite a DW sliding mode of very low frequency, typically in the gigahertz range, by an externally applied alternating current (AC) field.
+A similar mode has been reported for YMnO$_3$ \cite{Wu2017}.

-We note that there are fundamental differences between the sliding mechanism involved in 180 and 90 DW cases.
-Specifically the sliding of the 180 DW essentially involves only local atomic displacements in the vicinity of the DW.
-In contrast, the sliding of the 90 DW can only happen through a concurrent shift of an entire adjacent domain due the anisotropy (non-equivalent angles in the rhombus unit cell).
-In general, domain walls are macroscopic objects that cannot move coherently by thermal processes.
+We finally note that there are fundamental differences between the mechanism involved in 180$^\circ$ and 90$^\circ$ DW sliding.
+Specifically, sliding the 180$^\circ$ DW essentially involves only local atomic displacements in the vicinity of the DW.
+In contrast, the anisotropy and resulting non-equivalent angles of the rhombus cell implies that the sliding of 90$^\circ$ DWs can only happen through a concurrent shift of an entire adjacent domain.
+In general, DWs are macroscopic objects that cannot move coherently by thermal processes.
 Instead thermal fluctuations are expected to introduce DW wiggles (and associated strain) that may eventually lead to thermally activated stepwise DW migration.
-However, for the case of 90 DWs, there is likely to be an additional high entropic barrier associated with coherent shift of the adjacent domain.
+However, for the case of 90$^\circ$ DWs, there will be an additional large entropic barrier associated with a coherent shift of the adjacent domain and this may provide a topological blockade for thermal 90$^\circ$ DW migration.